IlyaMatsuev/Apex-ChatBot-Hub/docs/types/Interfaces/IBotHandler.md

 `STATUS: ACTIVE`

-The interface that is required to implement for creating new `Bot__c` records
+The interface that is required to implement to handle chat bot updates

 **Group** Interfaces